jehunter5811/duck-game-js-13/README.md

 This game was built by a team of awesome game enthusiasts.

-Justin Hunter - programming
+Justin - programming
 Brock - Art
 Ryon - Art
 Adam - Music/Project Management
 Reagan - Music